britepool/comply/policies/encryption.md

 # Policy

 a.
-The organization must protect individual systems or information by means of cryptographic controls as defined in Table 3:
+The organization must protect individual systems or information by means of minimal cryptographic controls as defined in Table 3:

 \pagebreak